codegallivant/script-caster/README.md

 ### Hard-coded parameters
 These parameters have been hard-coded into the main files of the program and are thoroughly involved in the code's execution.
 - `CONTACT_STATUS`
-  - Read only
+  - Read only.
   - Specifies whether program is able to access Exterior or not.
   - The value of this parameter is related to other hard-coded parameters such as `LAST_CONTACT_TIME`, `CURRENT_TIME` and `TIME_DIFFERENCE`, which are also read-only.
 - `REQUEST_INTERVAL`
-  - Input accepted
+  - Input accepted.
   - Specify the interval(in integer seconds) between each fetch request to the spreadsheet
   - **IMPORTANT:** Specifying a very low interval and continuously communicating with the program via Google API can be dangerous.
 See Google API [usage limits](https://developers.google.com/sheets/api/limits).
 Minimum interval time to avoid rate-limiting is approximately 5 seconds.
 Recommended interval time is 10-30 seconds.
 - `UPDATE_LOCAL_USER_SCRIPTS`
-  - Input accepted
+  - Input accepted.
-  - Checkmark this parameter if you've just changed scripts in your repo and want the changes to be downloaded locally.
-They will only be considered by the program after you've marked this parameter.
+  - Checkmark this parameter if you've just made changes in your scripts repo, while the app is already running, and want the changes to be downloaded locally.
+The changes in your repo will only be considered by the app after you've marked this parameter.

 ### Script parameters
 - These parameters are used to manage the functioning of scripts.